oresat/oresat-proto-card/design.md

    - R in series with power: something to prevent death and destruction if it latches up.
    - R in series with SDA/SCL: something to prevent D&D if those lines latch up.
 Would be great if we could have OC SDA latch up and still use
      I2C bus... is that even possible?

+### Musings

+- What can we do to make this thing even more bulletproof?
+What about some kind of CAN transciever-like "disconnect if low too long"?
+  Unclear how to do this since we don't have access to the driver internals :( - Maybe disconnect ALL drivers if low too long?

 -----------------------------------------------------------------------------------------------------------------------

 ## MAX4211 High-Side Power and Current Monitors